sthunga/Expenses/README.md

 # Expenses
 Expenses Demo Application using AngularJS, ASP.NET MVC, WebAPI, and Entity Framework (Includes Code First Db Project Expenses.Data)

-Note: Once the Source code is downloaded, you may want to run 'nuget restore' from you Package Manager Console and try refreshing your solution.
+Note: Once the Source code is downloaded, you may want to run 'nuget restore' from your Package Manager Console and try refreshing your solution.